 Loading...

 Biology-only USMLE Step 1 coaching from AIIMS-trained specialists.
 Biochemistry & molecular biology, microbiology, immunology, physiology, plus the biology-driven mechanisms underpinning pathology — roughly 55% of Step 1 content.
 First Aid mapped chapter-by-chapter, UWorld block walkthroughs, NBME self-assessment debriefs.
-Built for IMG (International Medical Graduate) students preparing for ECFMG certification and US M1/M2 students targeting strong residency match signals. $799 self-paced through $2,499 senior 1:1, with $175/hour ad-hoc tutoring.
+Built for US M1/M2 students targeting strong residency match signals, with IMG (International Medical Graduate) students preparing for ECFMG certification as a parallel audience. $799 self-paced through $2,499 senior 1:1, with $175/hour ad-hoc tutoring.

 The Step 1 biology-foundations programme runs 4–6 months.
 The curriculum sequence: (1) Biochemistry & molecular biology — 6 weeks (the highest-yield foundational block; glycolysis through fatty acid metabolism, DNA replication and repair, transcription / translation, protein synthesis and modification, vitamins, lysosomal storage disorders); (2) Microbiology — 3 weeks (high-volume bug drilling, antibiotic mechanism mapping, Sketchy-style visual mnemonic integration); (3) Immunology — 3 weeks (complement system, hypersensitivity types I–IV, MHC class I/II, T-cell receptor signalling, vaccines and immunodeficiency syndromes); (4) Physiology — 5 weeks (cardiovascular, renal, respiratory, endocrine, GI, neurophysiology — each ~1 week with First Aid mapping); (5) Biology-driven pathology mechanisms — 3 weeks (atherosclerosis, neoplasia and oncogenesis mechanisms, infectious pathology); (6) UWorld + NBME integration sprint — 4 weeks interleaved across the programme with weekly block debriefs.